KenHoffman95/Ken-and-Zhi-Module-1-Project/README.md

 * Net Profit based on Genre.ipynb - this notebook explores the relationship between movie genre and net profit
 * Net Profit for Movies by MPAA Rating.ipynb - this notebook explores the relationship between a movie's MPAA rating and its net profit
 * Visualizations to show Relationship Between Production Budget and Net Profit.ipynb	- this notebook explores the relationship between a movie's production budget and its net profit

+## Conclusion

+Based on the data that we accumulated, we were able to come to a few conclusions regarding movies that are the most profitable and critically acclaimed:
+* The genre of movies that are most popular are Action, Fantasy, Sci Fi and Adventure movies.
+The genre of movies that have the highest profit margin are Crime, Horror, Thriller and Action movies.
+* PG-13 rated movies are the most profitable while G rated movies and R rated movies are the least profitable.
+* Although movies with a very high production budget usually bring in the most net profit, there is not much of a difference in net profit between movies with a production budget of $40,000,000 or less.
+* Movies between 90 minutes and 180 minutes are the most profitable and popular

 ## Authors
 Ken Hoffman and Zhi Chen